andytudhope/thebluebook/source/tangled-bank/index.md

 “Philosophy is to be studied, not for the sake of any definite answers to its questions, since no definite answers can, as a rule, be known to be true, but rather for the sake of the questions themselves; because these questions enlarge our conception of what is possible, enrich our intellectual imagination and diminish the dogmatic assurance which closes our mind against speculation; but above all because, through the greatness of the universe which philosophy contemplates, the mind is also rendered great, and becomes capable of that union with the universe which constitutes its highest good” — Bertrand Russell

 “Therein lies the book’s greatest reward — the gift of perspective.
 The existence of parallel truths is what gives our world its tremendous richness, and the grand scheme of things is far grander than our minds habitually imagine.
 “The future enters into us in this way in order to transform itself in us long before it happens,” Rilke wrote.” — Maria Popova

-“There is something that does not arise or remain or pass – the simple opening, the immediateness of awareness, the simple feeling of Being, of which all particular states and particular experiences are simply ripples, wrinkles, gestures, folds: the clouds that come and go in the sky… and you are the sky.
-You are not behind your eyes staring out at the clouds that pass; you are the sky in which, and through which, the clouds float endlessly, ceaselessly, spontaneously, freely, with no obstruction, no barriers, no contradictions, no glitches: no moving parts in one’s true nature, nothing to break down.
-In spring it rains, in winter it snows.
-Remarkable, this empty clearing.
-You do not become this opening or clearing; you do not become the sky.
-You are not always the sky, nor are you already the sky: you are always already the sky: it is always already spontaneously accomplished: and this is why the clouds can come and go in the first place.
-The sunlight freely plays on the water.
-Remarkable!
-Birds are already singing in the woods.
-Amazing!
-The ocean washes on the shore, freely wetting the pebbles and shells.
-What is not accomplished?
-Hear that distant bell ringing?
-Who is not enlightened?” – Ken Wilber

 “For thought cannot grasp the soul which forgetting itself plunges out of space and time into a presentiment of infinity, and now reawakens.
 Whoever wanted to speak of this to others, though he spoke with the tongues of angels, would feel the poverty of words” — Hegel to Holderlin